m0ru/bak/05_critical-reflection.md

 <!--
-- [ ] many ontologies: it's RDF. however, RDF stops in the reducers, that prepare it for digestion by the views. => b4 that change: massively relying on memoizing selectors to transform the data and cache results to avoid duplicate processing. also b4: reducers where kinda pointless by acting as a super-thin layer over `map.setIn(..)`. use-case system by kristina allowed dealing with that. (architecture was basis for that?)
+- [ ] many ontologies: it is RDF. however, RDF stops in the reducers, that prepare it for digestion by the views. => b4 that change: massively relying on memoizing selectors to transform the data and cache results to avoid duplicate processing. also b4: reducers where kinda pointless by acting as a super-thin layer over `map.setIn(..)`. use-case system by kristina allowed dealing with that. (architecture was basis for that?)
 -->

 ## Mobile